 As far as Out of Band Management systems go, HPE’s Management tool is iLO, and Dell EMC’s is iDRAC.
-They both give remote access similar to a NVM (Kernel based Virtual Machine) setup, though with much more comprehensive capabilities.
+Both systems have progressed a lot to provide similar features, such as HTML5 support.

-iDRAC in the more recent generations is very impressive.
-It no longer uses Java after iDRAC 7 which is nice, and the web interface is intuitive and easy to use.
-However, the console is not ideal.
 As far as licensing goes, iDRAC uses a physical license, which can be bought on the secondary market and prevent being locked in again with the OEM after end of life.
-However, some users have reported occasional issues with iDrac reliability and crashes.

-ILO’s console is subjectively better, though the web interface isn’t the easiest to use.
-ILO requires a license key for ILO advanced, which can lock you in with the OEM if your servers go EOL, as you can’t buy them from the used market.
+ILO standard is included, but Advanced (i.e. post console session) requires a license, which can lock you in with the OEM if your servers go EOL; you can’t buy them from the used market.

 The Final Roundup